-The SHSAT is a specialized test for students in eighth and ninth grade to determine admission to New York City's nine specialized high schools.
-Use an SHSAT practice test to help prepare for this exam.
+The SHSAT is a specialized test for students in eighth and ninth grade to determine admission to New York City’s nine specialized high schools.
+Use a SHSAT practice test to help prepare for this exam.

 The SHSAT has endured a lot of evolution through the years so it’s always been a bit shaky as far as finding the right resources.
 But the core of the test has always remained the same.